 - The company's major share of power is enjoyed by the Board of Directors.
 They are the ones to not only control the affairs of the company, but also answer to the company's shareholders.

 - It is the directors who are indeed responsible for maintaining annual accounts and accounting records, statutory filings and books, and meetings of directors and shareholders.
 Most importantly, they have a sincere duty towards their company.

 Required Number of Directors

-The minimum number of directors required by a company in Singapore is one but it can go up to any number depending on the constitution of the company.
-Another important thing to note is that if a company has just one director then he's the sole director of the company as well.
+A company in Singapore only needs a minimum of one director, but this number can go up to any number depending on the constitution of the company.
+Another important thing to note is that if a company has just one director, then he's the sole director of the company as well.

 But, there is one obligation in which the company still needs to have a minimum of two company officers.
 One is the director, while another is the company.

-Who Can Qualify to Become a Company Director?
+Who Can Qualify to Become a Nominee Director?

-There is no maximum age as such to be a director of a company, if it is private.
-However, in public companies, the maximum age limit is 70 years.
-The only exception is if they're reappointed again by the company after crossing the age of 70, they may work again so long as they are of sound mind and generally capable to maintain their position.
+There is no maximum age as such to be a director of a private company.
+However, public companies impose a maximum age limit of 70 years.
+The only exception is if they're reappointed again by the company after crossing the age of 70.
+In this situation, they may work again so long as they are of sound mind and generally capable of maintaining their position.

-Who Cannot Qualify to Become a Company Director?
+Who Cannot Qualify to Become a Nominee Director?

 There are certain circumstances defined by the ACRA which disqualify a person from becoming a company director.
 They are: